jorickdefraine/cmc100/README.md

 ```

 ## Results
 Results are stored in the `output` folder.

-The full data are available in the `cmc100_constituents.csv` file.
+Raw data can be find as `cmc_data.json`.

+A more user friendly version is available as the `cmc100_constituents.csv`.

 A pie chart with the Top 5 constituents is also generated as `cmc100_pie_chart.png`.

 You can edit the number of top in the `main.py` script.